Goldfish were the first fish to be raised as pets, and they are by far the best known of all aquarium fish!

 Some other favorite fancy goldfish for sale include Veiltail Goldfish, Oranda Goldfish and Redcap Oranda Goldfish, Ranchu Goldfish, and Pearlscale Goldfish,

-Other interesting types of goldfish, though a bit harder to find, include Butterfly Tail Moor, Orange Bubble-eye, Bronze Bubble-eye, Hama Nishiki, Chocolate Pom Pom, Panda, and even more exotic species too numerous to mention.
+Other interesting types of goldfish, though a bit more difficult to find, include Butterfly Tail Moor, Orange Bubble-eye, Bronze Bubble-eye, Hama Nishiki, Chocolate Pom Pom, Panda, and even more exotic species too numerous to mention.

 The first consideration when getting a goldfish is what to house it in.
-Once you have determined what aquarium you want for your pet goldfish, there are some additional basic goldfish supplies you'll need.
+Once you have determined what aquarium you want for your pet goldfish, you will need some additional basic goldfish supplies.

-Here is a list of the basic supplies you'll need:
+Here is a list of the basic supplies:

 - Goldfish supplies